+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Known from social media and a very unique experience that is highly recommended.
 Dine at Kibune waterfall and Kibune Shrine with the one you love and take part in a real Kawadoko dining experience.
 Perfect for couples and those who want to be able to show off a picture from the restaurant and brag when they get home.
 Guaranteed something that not everyone has experienced!

 Note that the restaurant only serves Kawadoko between June and September.
-In addition to its unique restaurant, the area consists of a lot of attractions, ryokan and temples.
+In addition to its unique restaurant, the area consists of a lot of attractions, ryokan, and temples.

 Japanese garden